 Sir Richard Leveson - Elizabethan seaman, politician and landowner Richard Leveson (1570-1605) was born into the landed gentry.
 In the late Middle Ages, the Levesons were wool merchants in the Wolverhampton area and became major landowners in Shropshire and Staffordshire.
 They married into the Corbet family and became the most powerful of local landed gentry families.
 Richard Leveson took to the sea in his teenage years and married Margaret the daughter of Charles Howard, who had been appointed Lord High Admiral in 1585.
 Richard served as a volunteer under Sir Francis Drake on board the Ark Royal against the Spanish Armada.
 He was knighted after taking part in the expedition in which his father-in-law, Lord Howard, attacked and laid siege to Cadiz for two weeks.
 Sir Richard was elected a member of the English parliament for the first time in 1588 and two years later he commanded a squadron sent towards the Azores to look for the Spanish treasure-ships.
 In 1603 he commanded the fleet in the narrow seas to prevent any disturbance of the peace following the death of Queen Elizabeth I, at whose funeral he was a knight of the canopy.
 He lived at Lilleshall, Trentham or Wolverhampton when not on active service but the family estates were largely dissipated by his mentally ill father, Sir Walter Leveson, who was accused of piracy and sorcery and imprisoned in the Fleet.
 Sir Richard was made vice-admiral of England for life in 1604.
 When his wife became insane she was confined to one of Sir Richard’s houses, Oxley Hall, near Wolverhampton.
 In his final years he set up home at the Manor House, Perton, near Wolverhampton, with his second cousin, the noted courtesan Mary Fitton, who was a wanton maid of honour to Queen Elizabeth 1.
 They had a daughter, Anne, and Mary Fitton continued to live at Perton after Richard’s death at the age of 36.
 St Peter’s Collegiate Church has a striking bronze statue and monument to Leveson sculpted by Huguenot artist Hubert Le Sueur.
 This originally formed part of a family group in the chance but after damage during the English Civil War it was detached and reassembled in the lady chapel.
 Two bronze plaques give details of Richard Leveson’s naval achievements and family connections.
 In 1607, Mary married married one of Richard’s subordinates, William Polewhele. by whom she had three children.
 She later married John Lougher of Tenby, Pembrokeshire and had at least three more children.
 Mary died in 1641 and was buried beside Lougherin Gawsworth parish church.
 Her scandalous reputation may be why she was suggested as a candidate for Shakespeare’s ‘dark lady of the sonnets’.
 The suggestion was first made by Thomas Tyler in his 1890 edition of the sonnets and was taken up by the unreliable Frank Harris in several books, including a biography, The Man Shakespeare, in which he asserted that she had ruined Shakespeare’s life and that he died ‘broken hearted for love of the Dark Lady’.
 In 1987, Francis Carr wrote a book claiming that William Shakespeare and Francis Bacon spent three years living with Mary at Perton, although there is no convincing evidence that she was acquainted with Shakespeare.
 She did know William Kempe, who was a clown in his theatre company.

 Denise Lewis - Born in 1972 in West Bromwich, Denise Lewis is one of the ‘golden girls’ of British athletics.
 She grew up in a terraced house in Wolverhampton with her mother and went to The Regis School in Tettenhall, now The King’s School, where a £1 million sports hall has been named after her.
 Denise started taking athletics seriously at the age of 13 and set out on a course that would make her Britain’s woman athlete of the year in 1996.
 A year later she took the World silver medal and in 1998 the gold at both the European and Commonwealth Games.
 Her greatest triumph came when in winning a gold medal in the heptathlon at the 2000 Sydney Olympics.
 The seriously beautiful Denise was twice runner up in the BBC Sports Personality of the Year and has been a fashion model, appearing on the cover of Esquire magazine.
 In 2000, she was awarded an OBE and the Freedom of Wolverhampton, and in 2014 she received an honorary degree of Doctor of Letters from the University of Wolverhampton.
 Denise was runner-up in 2004’s Strictly Come Dancing competition and is a now a regular pundit for the BBC’s coverage of athletics events, including the 2012 London Olympics and the Commonwealth Games in Glasgow in 2014.
 She has also appeared as an intrepid presenter with the equally delightful Ellie Harrison on BBC TV’s Secret Britain series.
+Denise was a member of the Wolverhampton & Bilston Athletics Club, based in Aldersley, which celebrated its 50th anniversary in 2017.
+A former version of the club was located at Molineux in 1914, with a track running around the football pitch.
+Other illustrious members of the W&B have included Jim Auckett, Sonia Lannaman, Don Holliday, Verona Barnard, Maureen tranter, Rosemary Stirling, Mike Bull, Phil Lewis, Ralph Banhorpe, Kathy Cook, Gary Cook and Tessa Sanderson.
 Watch video

 Edward Lisle - The Lisle family came from Yorkshire and Edward’s grandfather moved to Wolverhampton to work as a ledger clerk in Blakenhall.
 Two of his three sons, Richard and Thomas, ran a japanning and tin company in the area.
 Edward Lisle (1852-1921) joined the family’s japanning company in the 1870s and in his spare time he built a velocipede in the cellar of his father’s house.
 He entered some of the races that took place in the grounds of the Molineux Hotel and was very successful riding his home-built machine.
 He began building cycles to order, and in 1876 he started a bicycle manufacturing partnership with Edwin John Sharratt in Poutney Street.
 In 1883, Edward founded the Star Cycle Company and later moved to a factory on Stewart Street, where production reached 10,000 cycles a year.
 By 1904 Star was the largest Wolverhampton based bicycle manufacturer and began to produce motor vehicles based on a 3.5 hp Benz car.
 A six pointed star was adopted as their logo and in 1900, production expanded to facilities in Dudley Road and Nelson, Stewart, Ablow, and Dobb Streets.
 In 1902 the Star Motor Company changed its name to the Star Engineering company and rapidly expanded and diversified.
 A 40,000 sq ft factory was built on Frederick Street to make advanced new designs such as the popular ‘Little Star’ model.
 The main Star company continued to make well engineered models up to the outbreak of war in 1914 adding a range of vans and trucks to the output to became one of the six largest British car makers.
 The Star Cycle Company run by Lisle’s son, also called Edward, continued in business building bicycles and motorcycles and in 1905 entered the car industry in its own right, producing a De Dion-powered two-seater called the Starling.
 Star proper took advantage of export sales and saw racing success in South Africa and New Zealand.
 In 1912, an aesthetically pleasing, torpedo-bodied 15.9 hp model with a new bullnosed radiator was introduced which would remain in production until 1922.
 The company came under government control during the First World War Star. when commercial vehicles were made for the British, French and Russian armies.
 Star’s main contribution to the war effort was the production of aircraft wings and parts for mines.
 Post-war car production resumed in 1919 and by the early 1920s a thousand cars a year were being made but the death of Edward in 1921 was a major blow for company.
 Star Engineering lasted another 11 years but mass production was not its style and the market for luxury cars was badly hit by the great depression.
 In 1927 Guy Motors became major shareholders and by 1932 the Star Company had closed.